peterlevin/Snapchat-SDK-PHP/README.md

 ##Documentation

-To see what else this library can do, take a look at the Documentation.
+At the moment, there's no proper documentation.
+However, [take a look at the examples](./examples) as well as the other methods in the `Snapchat` class.

 ##Developers